PinkAstrid/PinkAstrid/README.md

 ### Hi, I'm Marie-Astrid Chanteloup, aka MAC

-I'm a cybersecurity student in TELECOM Nancy
+I'm a cybersecurity student in TELECOM Nancy.

-Look me up on LinkedIn (m-a-chanteloup) or send me an email.
+Look me up on LinkedIn (m-a-chanteloup) or send me an email !

 <!--
 **PinkAstrid/PinkAstrid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.